 The Hyland House Museum is a living museum of 17th and 18th century life, art, and architecture in Guilford, Connecticut.
+It is open to the public from June through September.
 In 2014, we are proud to be celebrating our 96th year as one of New England’s oldest colonial house museums.

 The House is named for sheep farmer George Hyland, the original owner-settler who bought the land in 1657.
-The two-story saltbox structure was built at the end of the 17th century, with the keeping room shed added circa 1740.
+The two-story saltbox structure was built at the end of the 17th century, with the keeping room shed added in 1720.
 The Dorothy Whitfield Historic Society purchased the House in 1916 and opened it to the public as a museum in 1918.

 In 1975, the House was placed on the National Register of Historic Places.
 In its citation, the Commission recognized the Hyland House for being: